thomaslantern/nes-hello-world/README.md

 Assuming you've successfully followed the steps to compile above, you should now have an .nes file, "helloworld.nes".
 This file can be run in any NES (Nintendo Entertainment System) emulator.
 I tend to use Nestopia, but other NES developers really seem to enjoy FCEUX, so use whichever emulator you'd like!

 <h1>How to Use (and Learn From) "helloworld.asm"</h1>
-"Hello, World!" in Python is 1 line of code. <br/>
+"Hello World!" in Python is 1 line of code. <br/>
 In C++, it's 4 or 5 lines. <br/>
 In ASM 6502? <br/>
 Well... including spaces and comments we're clocking in at around 250 lines of code.
 Yikes!